jbakse/compform_notes/content/week_7_pixels/index.md

 # Homework Review

 1. 😍 🤓 😂
 2. Look at the work you and your partner created this week.
-Choose 1 sketch of your partners that is interesting and deserves more polish.
+Choose 1 sketch of your partner's that is interesting and deserves more polish.
-    1. Write down the primary strength of piece.
+    1. Write down the primary strength of the piece.
 Be specific.
     2. Write down the primary weakness of the piece.
 Be specific.
     3. Write down 5 suggestions for how to polish the sketch.
+Be specific and clear.

+Be prepared to present your assessment and suggestions to the class.
+You will have 30 seconds.

 # Pixel Processing Examples